winterland1989/Action.js/README.md

     console.log(data)
 })
 ```

-Now we can say we have solved the callback hell problem! well, actually just 50% of it.
+Now we can say we have solved the callback hell problem!
+Well, actually just 50% of it.
-One important thing to remember: **an `Action` is not happening if you don't fire it, and it can be fired multiple times, it's just a reference to a wrapped function**:
+Before we proceed another 50%, one important thing to keep in mind: **an `Action` is not a promise, it will not happen if you don't fire it, and it can be fired multiple times, it's just a reference to a wrapped function**:

 ```js
 readFileAction
 ._next(processOne)